This is a beginning to intermediate level course. Upon completion of this course, mental health professionals will be able to:

-The second scenario illustrates one of those situations that feels like a “great deal.”
-What could go wrong?
-The two already knew how well they worked together.
+The second scenario illustrates one of those situations that can so easily be perceived as a “great deal” What could go wrong?
+The two already experienced how well they worked together.
 However, the actual case resulted in calamity.
-The therapist invested more than he could afford in the client’s business and found the client an abusive and controlling boss.
-When the therapist said he wanted out and a return of his investment, the client refused, noting that they had signed a valid contract.
-The client also pressed ethics charges against the therapist for “taking advantage of my vulnerability and forcing his way into my business.”
+The therapist invested more than he could afford in the client’s business and found the client a castigating and controlling boss.
+When the therapist said he wanted out and a return of his investment the client refused, noting that they had signed a valid contract.
+The client also pressed ethics charges against the therapist for “forcing his way into my business.”

 The third scenario seems more innocent, but the outcome in the actual case resulted in a sustained ethics charge of client exploitation.
-The therapist did purchase a number of items at the one-quarter-of-sticker price at the client’s boutique.
+The therapist did purchase a number of items at the greatly reduced price from the client’s boutique.
 Nevertheless, the therapy proceeded poorly.
 The client became increasingly defensive and resistant to the therapist’s advice, eventually stalking out and leaving an unpaid bill for the last two sessions.
-When the therapist attempted to collect her fees, the client pressed an ethics complaint charging that the therapist was only after her money and her merchandise at bargain prices.
+When the therapist attempted to collect her fees using a collection agency, the client pressed an ethics complaint charging that the therapist was only after her money and her merchandise.

-The fourth scenario has a couple of unusual aspects in that the counselor did not know much about the client because the group focused solely on test-taking anxiety as opposed to the more sensitive issues that come up in individual psychotherapy.
+The fourth scenario has a couple of unusual features in that the counselor did not know much about the client; The group focused solely on test-taking anxiety as opposed to the more sensitive issues that come up in individual psychotherapy.
 Yet, agreeing to meet in a very cozy setting with someone who had come for help, even in a carefully circumscribed way, always holds the potential of putting the therapist in jeopardy.
-“Know your client before crossing professional boundaries” is a theme that will recur several times in this lesson.
+“Know your client before crossing any professional boundaries” is a theme that will recur several times in this lesson.
 In the actual case, the client felt embarrassed by a brash rejection and later attempted to press ethics charges for “getting him drunk and trying to take advantage.”
-The charge was not sustained, but the therapist had to endure a difficult inquiry by his peers, and his once-prized student turned against him and was needlessly hurt.
+The charge was not sustained, but the therapist had to endure a difficult inquiry by his peers, and his once-prized student turned against the therapist and was, himself, needlessly hurt.

-The final scenario may feel a bit out of place.
+The final scenario may seem a bit out of place.
 After all, the therapist tried to do the client a favor.
-Allowing clients the opportunity to run up large bills always runs the risk that they may never have the resources to pay them off.
+Allowing clients the opportunity to run up large bills, however, runs the risk that they may never acquire the resources to pay them off.
 The therapist who served as a safe haven for this fragile client has now superimposed the role of lender.
-In the actual case, the client ran up a huge tab, never found work, felt intense guilt over the inability to pay the person on whom he had depended, and attempted suicide.
+In the actual case, the client ran up a huge tab, never found work, felt intense guilt over the inability to pay back the large sum to the person on whom he had depended, and attempted suicide.

-This lesson will focus on high risk role-blending behaviors that can sneak up on therapists who do not pay sufficient attention to their professional responsibilities.
-Reasons include giving in to their own vulnerabilities, crossing over a line after a number of seemingly innocent baby steps, or simply being caught off guard and failing to make an appropriate decision.
+This lesson will focus on high risk behaviors that can sneak up on therapists who do not pay sufficient attention to their professional responsibilities.
+Reasons include giving in to their own vulnerabilities, rationalizing their actions as acceptable, crossing over a line after a number of seemingly innocent baby steps, or simply being caught off guard and failing to make an appropriate decision.
 Most of these behaviors involve sexual, financial, or authority issues – the very same interpersonal issues that get us into trouble outside of our professional offices.

-No rational person goes into business unless he hopes to profit financially, which puts immediate and complicating expectations and pressures on his dual role clients.
+No rational person goes into business unless a prospect to profit financially seems likely, which puts immediate and complicating expectations and pressures on dual role clients.
 Greed played a large role in both Grabbit's and Dip’s cases, even though neither would likely admit it.
 They became entangled in business dealings to the detriment of their clients’ needs and ultimately to their own welfare.
-Both should have reasonably foreseen that these deals could impair their objectivity and judgment.
-Grabbit ultimately did lose her entire investment and received a formal admonition the licensing board.
-Ms. Dip believed that because Sculpt instigated the partnership and because she terminated the therapy with him, she has no responsibility for what ultimately transpired.
-On the contrary, the responsibility rested exclusively with her because her training should have enabled her to foresee the potential hitch in the plan.
+Each one should have reasonably foreseen that these deals could impair their objectivity and judgment.
+Grabbit ultimately did lose her entire investment and received a formal admonition from the licensing board.
+Ms. Dip believed that because Sculpt instigated the partnership and because she terminated the therapy with him, she had no responsibility for what ultimately transpired.
+On the contrary, the responsibility rested exclusively with her because she should have foreseen the potential hitch in such a plan.
 Terminating a client for the purpose of going into business constitutes unacceptable professional practice, even if Dip did assist Sculpt in finding a new therapist.
-If Dip files a lawsuit, she will find the tables have turned on her.
+If Dip files a lawsuit, she will find the tables turning on her.

 It may prove impossible to unravel the true basis for any job-related decision in such situations.
 Whether valid or not, Ms. Typer can always interpret any unpleasant reactions to what happens on the job as linked to the therapy, or vice-versa.
-When a client also works as an employee, the consequences of a multiple role relationship gone awry can be especially devastating because of the potentially adverse career and economic ramifications.
-Dr. Honcho should have known better than to take on Ms. Typer as a client.
+When a client is also an employee, the consequences of a multiple role relationship gone awry can be especially devastating because of the potentially adverse career and economic ramifications for the client and sometimes the employer if a complaint is sustained.
+Dr. Honcho should have known better.

 Renega Lease, L.I.C.S.W., owned an apartment building where William Wrench lived and served as the on-site manager.
 Wrench and his wife asked Ms. Lease to see them for couples counseling.
 During the second session, Lease learned from the wife that Wrench was a habitual drinker.
-Lease summarily terminated Mr. Wrench as a client and fired him, thus forcing him and his wife to relocate.
+Lease summarily terminated Mr. Wrench as a client and fired him as her building manager, thus forcing him and his wife to relocate.

 Information shared in one sector of a relationship influences the entire relationship.
 Whereas Lease has a right to expect sober management of her apartment complex, she unethically used information shared in confidence to the detriment of her client.